Where to Eat, Stay, Play, and Explore in this Mountain State Town

 The Ultimate Bikepacking Stay: Mountain Life Inn

 Whether you’re bikepacking the C&O Canal or just looking to stay off the beaten path and experience the charming town of Paw Paw, we couldn’t recommend the newly renovated Mountain Life Inn more.
-This home offers three suites with private bathrooms, a shared, fully-equipped kitchen with a coffee station, dining room, and cozy living room.
-Amenities also include toiletries, WiFi, a washer/dryer with laundry detergent, and a secure, indoor bike locker where you can store your bike.
-It’s also walking/biking distance from our favorite spot in Paw Paw: Big & Tiny’s Tavern.
-Their wings are out of this world.
+This home offers three suites with private bathrooms, a shared, fully-equipped kitchen with a coffee station, dining room, and a cozy living room.
+Amenities also include toiletries, WiFi, a washer/dryer with laundry detergent, and a secure, indoor bike locker.
+This home is also walking/biking distance from our favorite spot in Paw Paw: Big & Tiny’s Tavern.
+Their wings are out of this world!

 We stayed in the Sugar Maple Sweet after spending the day biking the C&O Canal and exploring the Paw Paw Tunnel.
 It was so nice to come back to the Inn to relax, take a hot shower, do a load of laundry, and cuddle up on the couch to watch a movie after a day out and about.
 Biking the entire canal is on our bucket list, and we’ll definitely be booking another night here when we make it happen!